Telenav/kivakit/documentation/developing/releasing.md

 ### 1. Creating the Release Branch <img src="https://www.kivakit.org/images/branch-32.png" srcset="https://www.kivakit.org/images/branch-32-2x.png 2x"/>

-Start a new release branch with the following commands:
+Start a new release branch with the following command:

     kivakit-release-start.sh [kivakit-version]
-    kivakit-release-update-version.sh [kivakit-version]

 This script does the following: